Pacific Improvement Company: History

 The PIC and the Southern Pacific Railroad helped to build the town of Pacific Grove.
 The company contributed 10,000 to the construction cost to build the Methodist Episcopal Church.
 The Chautauqua Hall was built in 1881 by the Pacific Improvement Company for the Pacific Grove Methodist-Episcopal Camp Retreat.
 The hall still exists today and is located on the southwest corner of 16th Street and Central Avenue.
 It was called a "Hall in the Grove," and later became known as Chautauqua Hall.

 In 1882, the PIC purchased the Rancho Los Laureles, which was located in Carmel Valley, California.
 Guests from the hotel could visit the lodge on the property to ride, hunt, and explore the trails.
 The Pacific Improvement Company built the Carmel River Dam in 1883, to deliver water to Monterey.
 700 Chinese laborers built the dam by laying cast iron pipe to bring water out of Carmel Valley.
-The Pacific Improvement Company hired William Hatton to manage a diary and ranching operation in Los Laureles.
+The Pacific Improvement Company hired William Hatton to manage a dairy and ranching operation in Los Laureles.

 In 1887, to secure a right-of-way west of Santa Barbara, California, the company purchased 2000 acreacres from Thomas Hope's widow for $250,000.
 By the 1900s, the company sold "villa sites" from 2 acre or 50 acre acres in size.

 PIC built the El Carmelo Hotel, which opened to guests on May 20, 1887.
 It was Pacific Grove's first hotel and sometimes called the sister of the Hotel Del Monte.
 It was located on Lighthouse Avenue between Fountain and Grand Avenues, Pacific Grove.
 In 1907, the name of the hotel changed to the Pacific Grove Hotel.
 In 1917, the PIC decided to dismantle it and use the wood in the reconstruction of The Lodge at Pebble Beach that had burned down on December 17, 1917.
 The empty block was sold to W. R. Holman in 1919 to open the Holman Department Store.